clayne/SSEModdingGuide/README.md

 * _Skyrim Script Extenter (SKSE)_ - An addon to Skyrim's game engine that expands the limitations of scripts that can be used in-game
 * _Unofficial Skyrim Special Edition Patch (USSEP)_ - A community made patch that aims to fix every bug that has not been officially resolved by Bethesda
 * _Skyrim Special Edition Engine Fixes_ - A SKSE plugin that resolves the numerous issues that are included with Skyrim's Creation Engine.
-* _SKY UI_ - While a UI mod is not technically "essential", it fixes the cumbersome interface of Skyrim by providing a more user-friendly menu.
-A majority of mods rely on _SKY UI_ to implement their features.
+* _SkyUI_ - While a UI mod is not technically "essential", it fixes the cumbersome interface of Skyrim by providing a more user-friendly menu.
+A majority of mods rely on _SkyUI_ to implement their features.

 This section will explain the importance of each mod and how to install them.